The rise of the Python ecosystem for Data Processing

 Xarray

-• Manipulate N-dimensionnal labelled arrays and datasets
+• Manipulate N-dimensional labelled arrays and datasets

 • Introduce dimensions, coordinates and attributes on top of Numpy